PBR Global Cup: 2020 event

 On February 15 and 16, 2020, the PBR Global Cup again visited AT&T Stadium in Arlington, Texas, marking the first time a global PBR competition had visited the same venue in consecutive years.
 The United States was again split into two teams, the Eagles and the Wolves.
 The competition was won by the USA Eagles.

 2022 event

 There was no PBR Global Cup event in 2021 due to each of the PBR countries having inconsistent COVID-19 protocols, but the event returned to AT&T Stadium in Arlington, Texas for a third, non-consecutive year.
-Unlike previous Global Cups where the event spanned two days, the 2022 edition of the Global Cup was a one-day event and instead of 7 riders for each visiting country and 14 for the home country, the number of riders was shortened to 5 for each visiting country and 10 for the home country (5 riders each for USA Eagles and USA Wolves).
+Unlike previous Global Cups where the event spanned two days, the 2022 edition of the Global Cup was a one-day event and instead of seven riders for each visiting country and 14 for the home country, the number of riders was shortened to five for each visiting country and 10 for the home country (five riders each for USA Eagles and USA Wolves).
 It was once again won by Team USA Eagles.

+The PBR Global Cup has since been discontinued.